-The Automation Toolkit parameters and variables are based on text.
-Therefore, knowledge of formulas can help to provide more functionality and flexibility to your recipes.
+In the Automation Toolkit parameters and variables are standard cell values and formulas.
+Therefore, knowledge of text formulas can help to provide more flexibility to your recipes.

-This article contains useful formulas for working with text inside the Automation Toolkit.
+This article contains useful formulas for working with Automation Toolkit.

 Contents

-- Get the workbook containing the automation recipe
+- Get the workbook name containing the automation recipe

 - Get the sheet name of the automation recipe